ScilifelabDataCentre/open-science-checklists/open_software_checklist.md

 ## MAKE YOUR SOFTWARE ACCESSIBLE AND INTEROPERABLE

-- [ ] **Provide Documentation:** Create a README.md (e.g. using [readme.so](https://readme.so/)) with installation instructions, usage examples, required prerequisites, contribution guidelines, and licence information.
+- [ ] **Provide Documentation:** Create a `README.md` (e.g. using [readme.so](https://readme.so/)) with installation instructions, usage examples, required prerequisites, contribution guidelines, and licence information.

 - [ ] **Use Package Managers:** Specify dependencies via [package managers](https://en.wikipedia.org/wiki/List_of_software_package_management_systems) (e.g., pip, npm, mamba) for better compatibility and reproducibility.
-Include a dependency file (e.g. requirements.txt, environment.yml, or package.json) to allow others to easily install the necessary packages.
+Include a dependency file (e.g. `requirements.txt`, `environment.yml`, or `package.json`) to allow others to easily install the necessary packages.
 Consider adding a lock file to ensure exact versions are used across environments.

 - [ ] **Containerise Your Software:** Use [Docker](https://www.docker.com/) or [Singularity](https://github.com/apptainer/singularity) to create consistent, portable environments.
 This ensures your software runs reliably across different systems thus improving reproducibility and simplifying deployment.